Batman: Arkham Knight: Setting

-Nine months after the death of the Joker during the events of Arkham City, Batman is struggling to come to terms with the absence of his nemesis and the uncomfortable feeling that the pair shared a bond deeper than either could admit.
-Without the Joker's chaotic presence, Gotham's citizens have never felt safer, and crime in the city has dramatically declined.
-However, this gives Batman's enemies, including Penguin, Riddler, Two-Face, and Harley Quinn, a chance to unite with the singular goal of killing Batman.
+Nine months after the death of the Joker during the events of Arkham City, Batman is struggling to cope with the absence of his archenemy and the uncomfortable feeling that the pair shared a bond deeper than either could admit.
+Without the Joker's presence, Gotham's citizens have never felt safer, and crime in the city has declined significantly.
+However, this gives Batman's enemies, including Penguin, Riddler, Two-Face, and Harley Quinn, a chance to unite with the singular goal of defeating Batman.
 Having anticipated a new threat, Batman has continued to develop crime-fighting technology and maintain a vigil over the city.

-On Halloween night, Scarecrow threatens the city with his newly created strain of fear toxin and bombs planted throughout Gotham, forcing the evacuation of the city's six million civilians.
+On Halloween night, Scarecrow, who Batman had defeated in Arkham Asylum, threatens the city with his newly created strain of fear toxin and bombs planted throughout Gotham, forcing the evacuation of the city's six million civilians.
 Only criminals remain in the city, leaving Commissioner Gordon and the Gotham City Police Department outnumbered.

 Arkham Knight's Gotham City is approximately five times the scale of the open-air Arkham City prison in Arkham City.
 The game takes place in the center of the city, which is split into three islands: Bleake, Founders, and Miagani, with various districts such as the neon-tinged Chinatown, and the industrial shipping yard.
 Bleake Island features shorter buildings, disheveled areas, and abandoned docks, while Founders Island is a modern development of skyscrapers built on the ruins of Gotham slums, and Miagani Island is an older metropolis with Wayne Tower at its center.
 Oracle has set up her communications headquarters in the Gotham clock tower, which also houses a makeshift Batcave.